 };

-When talking about DIP, people like to use the Hollywood principle as an analogy: Don't call us, we'll call you.
-What this means is that you don't need to use classes directly, you can instead get ready-made objects as an external dependency.
+It means that you don't need to use classes directly.
+Instead, you can get ready-made objects as an external dependency.

 Do we always have to stick to this principle?
-Frankly speaking, code built entirely in this style becomes excessively abstract and difficult to understand.
-There are no magic wands you can wave in programming and in each situation you need to look at the conditions and the problem to be solved.
-If we need to change our implementation, we do so, if not, we work directly.
+Any code built entirely in this style becomes excessively abstract and hard to understand.
+There are no magic wands you can wave in programming.
+Every time you have to look at the conditions to solve the problem.
+If we need to change our implementation, we do so.
+If not, we work directly.

-When talking about dependency inversion, discussions about dependency injection are not far behind.
-While the DIP talks about modularity, dependency injection talks about specific ways to achieve it.
+When we discuss dependency inversion, dependency injection is not far behind.
+While the DIP is about modularity, dependency injection shows specific ways to achieve it.
 About how you can pass dependencies to code that uses them.
 There are a total of three ways to inject dependencies:

 Pass them as arguments to functions or methods.
-This is the method we've used so far.
+It is the method we've used so far:

 doSomethingUseful(new Logger());

-Via a constructor in situations where objects are used.
+Via a constructor in situations where we use objects:

 const app = new Application(new Logger());